 The City Council, at the meeting of November 28, 2016, approved the plans and specifications for the Highlands Park Playground Renovation Project.
 The call for construction bids closed February 23, 2017.
-City Council will consider approving a contract at the meeting of April 10th.
+City Council approved the contract with McGuire & Hester for construction at the meeting of April 10th.
 The project also includes replacement of the restrooms.
 Construction is expected to begin in May 2017, and be completed by the end of August 2017.
 For more details, go to www.epackets.net and go to the City Council meeting of April 10, 2017.

 A community workshop was held with residents on July 14, 2016.
 The architect, SSA has provided a PowerPoint and flip chart notes from the meeting, please see links below.

 Flip Chart Notes - July 14, 2016 (PDF)

 Notice: Due to vandalism, the fire engine was removed because it was unsafe.
 The slide is also out of service.